Selection by Prediction with Conformal p-values: Real data application

 \subsection{Drug discovery}

-We apply our procedure to therapeutic datasets for drug discovery, focusing on two tasks: (i) selecting molecules that binds to a target protein for a certain disease, and (ii) selecting drug-target (molecule-protein) pairs with a high affinity score.
+We apply $\cfbh$ to therapeutic datasets for drug discovery, focusing on two tasks: (i) selecting molecules that bind to a target protein for a certain disease, and (ii) selecting drug-target (molecule-protein) pairs with a high affinity score.
 Our main focus is to calibrate any given prediction model to limit false positives.
-Therefore, we use the pre-trained models and the prediction pipelines established in the DeepPurpose library~\cite{huang2020deeppurpose}.
+Therefore, we use the pre-trained models and the prediction pipelines established in the DeepPurpose library~\citep{huang2020deeppurpose}.